 In his excellent book, Heartburn Cured, microbiologist Dr. Norm Robillard argues that carbohydrate malabsorption leads to bacterial overgrowth, resulting in IAP which drives reflux.
 Dr. Robillard makes a strong case that carbohydrate malabsorption plays a significant role in IAP, and I agree.
 But as I researched this issue I couldn’t help asking: what might be causing the carbohydrate malabsorption in the first place, and are there any other causes of bacterial overgrowth that may precede carbohydrate malabsorption?
 I believe the one answer to both of those questions is low stomach acid.
 Low stomach acid can contribute to both bacterial overgrowth (independently of carbohydrate intake) and carbohydrate malabsorption, as I describe below.
 In a nutshell, the process looks like this: Let’s look at each step in turn.

-As I will explain in the next article, one of the chief roles of stomach acid is to inhibit bacterial overgrowth.
+As I explain in the next article, one of the chief roles of stomach acid is to inhibit bacterial overgrowth.
 At a pH of 3 or less (the normal pH of the stomach), most bacteria can’t survive for more than 15 minutes.
 But when stomach acid is insufficient and the pH of the stomach rises above 5, bacteria begin to thrive.
-The gastrin knockout mouse, which is incapable of producing stomach acid, suffers from bacterial overgrowth – as well as inflammation, damage and precancerous polyps in its intestines.
-It is also well documented that acid-suppressing drugs promote bacterial overgrowth.
+The gastrin knockout mouse, which is incapable of producing stomach acid, suffers from bacterial overgrowth—as well as inflammation, damage and precancerous polyps in its intestines.
+(4) It is also well documented that acid-suppressing drugs promote bacterial overgrowth.
 Long-term use of Prilosec, one of the most potent acid suppressing drugs, reduces the secretion of hydrochloric acid (HCL) in the stomach to near zero.
 In one trial, 30 people with GERD were treated with a high dose of Prilosec (40g/day) for at least 3 months.
-11 of the 30 Prilosec-treated people had developed significant bacterial overgrowth, compared with only one of the ten people in the control group.
+(5) Eleven of the 30 Prilosec-treated people had developed significant bacterial overgrowth, compared with only one of the 10 people in the control group.

 Stomach acid (HCL) supports the digestion and absorption of carbohydrates by stimulating the release of pancreatic enzymes into the small intestine.
 If the pH of the stomach is too high (due to insufficient stomach acid), the pancreatic enzymes will not be secreted and the carbohydrates will not be broken down properly.